Protecting children from harm

-What to do if you are worried about the safety or well-being of a Hackney child or young person
+Are you worried about the safety or wellbeing of a Hackney child or young person?

 If you feel a child is at immediate risk of harm, it is important to consider whether you need to call the Police on 999 to report your concerns, so that they can take immediate action to keep a child safe where needed.

-To discuss your worries with a social worker, please phone Hackney's First Access Screening Team (FAST):
+To discuss your worries with a social worker, please phone Hackney's Multi-Agency Safeguarding Hub (MASH):

 - 020 8356 5500 - this telephone line is open 9am-5pm Monday to Friday only (excluding bank holidays)

 - Outside of office hours, if your concerns are urgent, you can call our Emergency Duty Team on 020 8356 2710

 If a case is already allocated within Hackney Children and Families Services, please contact the child’s allocated Unit to discuss your concerns.

 Where a child is not open to Hackney Children and Families Services, and you feel your concern is urgent, please call MASH on 020 8356 5500.
 This phone line is open 9am-5pm Monday to Friday, excluding bank holidays.
 Outside of these hours, please contact the Emergency Duty Team on 020 8356 2710.